-63. The obligation in applying CDD under the Regulations is to do so on the basis of the risks of money laundering or terrorist financing as assessed by you in your risk assessment.
-To do this you should apply a sliding scale of risk assessment: the greater the perceived risk of money laundering, the greater the extent of CDD measures that should be applied.
+60.64.
+The obligation in applying CDD under the Regulations is to do so on the basis of the risks of money laundering, or terrorist financing or proliferation financing as assessed by you in your risk assessment taking into account the particular activity with the client.
+To do this you should apply a sliding scale of risk assessment: the greater the perceived risk of money laundering, terrorist financing or proliferation financing, the greater the extent of CDD measures that should be applied.